 We’ve got suggestions of movies streaming on Netflix from one of the greatest decades ever: the ’90s!

 When we think of Robin Williams’ best movies, there’s one that comes to mind faster than any other: Good Will Hunting.
-No, the film doesn’t feature him being funny, it features him giving the single best acting performance of his career, and it touches our hearts every time.
+No, the film doesn’t feature him being funny; it features him giving the single best acting performance of his career, and it touches our hearts every time.
 He won an Oscar for the role, as did Matt Damon and Ben Affleck for their perfect screenplay.
 With Robin gone, this is one of the best ’90s movies on Netflix to start off with.

 Quentin Tarantino consistently makes great movies, and depending on who you ask, Pulp Fiction might be his best (though this writer prefers Inglourious Basterds and both Kill Bill movies).
 Regardless of where it ranks in Tarantino’s personal fantastic filmography, Pulp Fiction is nothing short of an absolute masterpiece.